liammurray123/flutter/mi_card/README.md

 # Mi Card

-Mi Card is a personal buissness card you can load on iOS and Android devices.
+Mi Card is a personal buisness card you can load on iOS and Android devices.
 You can contact me at the info provided in the app :grin:

 ## What I learned